raunakdoesdev/PhonoNet-Training/README.md

 # Raga Training Repository

 This repository handles the training for my science fair project, predicting ragas from an audio input file.
+The total project includes 5000+ lines of code across different branches and iterations of the system.

 #### File Organization
 |File|Description|